EliasBiip/M2R-Group-Project/README.md

 # M2R-Group-Project
 This is a brief summary of codes and report from the M2R Political Data Analysis of UK Parliament Members Using Network Embedment in July 2023.

+Open the Code&data folder, the network_embedding.ipynb and Simulation.ipynb are all the code used in this project.
+And the main contributor of these codes is EliasBiip.